“West Lavington Shooting Fatality”

-On Thursday 26 April 1917, the West Sussex Gazette reported the death at Pendean House of 55 year old Lieut-Col Peter Clouston Bulloch two days earlier.
+On Thursday 26 April 1917, the West Sussex Gazette reported the death at Pendean House, West Lavington, of 55-year old Lieut-Col. Peter Clouston Bulloch two days earlier.

 Rather cryptically, the report adds “the fact that (the) deceased was to have been a witness in a certain case that day had not worried him”.

 Peter Clouston Bulloch was born at Blythswood, Glasgow on 19 January 1862.
 His father, Matthew, was a whisky distiller & blender and Peter followed in his father’s footsteps.

 In December 1883, he joined the 1st Lanarkshire Volunteer Artillery with the rank of Lieutenant, aged 21.
 In February 1891, he transferred to the Middlesex Royal Garrison Artillery Volunteers with the rank of Captain and retired in April 1906 with the rank of Honorary Lieutenant Colonel.

 He married Florence Mary Mather, the daughter of Sir William Mather MP, at St Mary’s Church, Prestwich in Lancashire on 20 April 1898 and they had two children, Grace Esme Millicent, born 18 August 1899 and Douglas Clouston, born 10 January 1905.
 The family moved to Pendean House, West Lavington in about 1900, by which time Peter Bulloch had disposed of his distillery interests.